Eiler Larsen: The Greeter

 While living in San Francisco, Larsen was intrigued to hear about the Pageant of the Masters festival in the artist community of Laguna Beach.
 He came in the summer of 1938 and was cast as Judas in the presentation of Da Vinci's The Last Supper.
 He returned to portray the same role the next two years, then moved permanently to Laguna in 1942.

 He supported himself with occasional jobs of gardening and at a pottery business.
 In spare moments, Larsen pursued his lifelong habit of choosing a vantage point and welcoming people.
 His usual spot in Laguna Beach was a busy junction at Forest Avenue and Coast Highway near the main beach.
 To every car and pedestrian that passed by, Larsen grinned, waved, pointed his wooden cane and shouted his catch phrases of "Hallooo!", "Delighted to see you!" or "Are you alive?!"
-The shaggy-haired and heavily bearded Larsen, usually dressed in a red shirt, slacks and sandals, waving from the corner, became an iconic image for Laguna Beach tourists.
+The shaggy-haired and heavily bearded Larsen, usually dressed in a red shirt, slacks and sandals, became an iconic image for Laguna Beach tourists.

 Larsen was featured in newspapers and magazines.
 He appeared on postcards, photographs and paintings.
 News stories described him variously as a living legend, landmark and symbol of friendliness.
 Larsen lived in a rent-free room over a client's garage.
-Locals patrons helped him with contributions and some restaurants provided free meals.
+Local patrons helped him with contributions and some restaurants provided free meals.

 Some locals disapproved of Larsen, saying he was a public nuisance, an annoyance or "too loud".
 They wrote letters to the city to have him stopped.
 Larsen said, "They may think I'm crazy, but when a motorist comes to town, tired and weary of the traffic, and smiles when he leaves, does it matter what they think?"
 City council members dismissed the protests with bemusement because the majority of the town supported Larsen.
 In response to one well-publicized complaint in 1959, the mayor said Larsen could be the unofficial town greeter so long as he did not interfere with traffic.
 On February 14, 1964, after more than twenty years of Larsen welcoming visitors, Mayor William D. Martin proclaimed Larsen as Laguna's Official Greeter in a sidewalk ceremony that initiated the town's first Winter Festival.

 Larsen continued his wanderlust for brief periods.
-In 1953, he left for a cabin in Idyllwild to become a writer, but returned to Laguna by the following year.
+In 1953, he left for a cabin in Idyllwild to become a writer, and returned to Laguna by the following year.
 One winter, Larsen walked to Palm Springs where it was warmer and began greeting people on a street corner there.
 Residents quickly complained and Larsen was escorted out of town by police to walk back to the coast.
-Each Spring, Larsen hiked 30 miles over the mountains to attend the Easter sunrise service at Mount Rubidoux in Riverside.
-He often appeared at the Danish Days festival in Solvang, California, and the Rose Parade.
+Each spring, Larsen hiked 30 miles over the mountains to attend the Easter sunrise service at Mount Rubidoux in Riverside.
+He often appeared at the Danish Days festival in Solvang, California, and once walked by himself in the Rose Parade.